kannusharma935/git_rem/readme.txt

  git remote rename <oldname> <newname> : this command renames the remote connection

  Note: the name of the remote connection is alwas used to establish communication

+ git add <file1> <file2> <file3>: this command will add multiple  file changes together is the staging area

+ git add . : this command will add all files from working repo to staging area.